hmrc/simple-reactivemongo/README.md

 With some minimal effort, as the ReactiveMongo people had already done the majority of the work, we felt that adding a base repository class creates a library without some of the issues the other simpler libraries have.

+## Until further notice please only use versions up to 6.x.x
+ReactiveMongo 0.16.0 which is a dependency of simple-reactivemongo 7.x.x has a performance problem that happens when nodes in the replica set go down and up again.
+Version 6.2.0 is not affected and is recommended until furhter notice.

 ## Upgrading from 6.x.x to 7.x.x?

 ###Major changes: